Our Community Shares Why They Get Vaccinated Against the Flu and COVID-19

 Keeping your blood sugar at safe levels and avoiding diabetic ketoacidosis (DKA) while sick is an extra (and significant) hurdle we have to overcome.

 A virus like the flu or COVID-19 may sound like no big deal to many—especially to those whose bodies have always kept them relatively healthy.
 What’s so scary about the flu?
 We hear about it all the time and mostly assume it’ll get you out of school or work for a week.

 High survival rates do not mean surviving is easy

-For about 5 years in a row in my 20s, I contracted some type of stomach bug or the flu every winter.
+For about five years in a row in my 20s, I contracted some type of stomach bug or the flu every winter.
 One year, I contracted the very contagious norovirus (a brutal stomach bug) and was quarantined in the hospital for several days like it was a case of small-pox.

-Hooked up to intravenous fluids and advocating constantly for my Type 1 diabetes management needs, I was finally well enough to consume some juice and a little bit of plain rice.
+Hooked up to intravenous fluids and advocating constantly for my type 1 diabetes management needs, I was finally well enough to consume some juice and a little bit of plain rice.
 Yup, I obviously survived, but if a vaccine against norovirus and other stomach bugs existed, I’d sign-up in a heartbeat.

-For a person with Type 1 diabetes, a bout with the flu is enough stress on your entire system to put you in diabetic ketoacidosis (DKA) and force you to endure hospital standards of Type 1 diabetes management.
-Without a trip to the hospital for intravenous fluids, the flu can potentially kill you as a person with Type 1 diabetes.
+For a person with type 1 diabetes, a bout with the flu is enough stress on your entire system to put you in diabetic ketoacidosis (DKA) and force you to endure hospital standards of type 1 diabetes management.
+Without a trip to the hospital for intravenous fluids, the flu can potentially kill you as a person with type 1 diabetes.

 (Ever been driven to the hospital with a blood sugar of 1.9 mmol/L35 mg/dL, unable to even consume one glucose tab without vomiting?
 It’s not fun.)